 - Insurance products – Mr Woolard said, "[w]e expect all firms to be clear and not misleading whenever they communicate and be fair and professional in how they deal with their customers."
 Insurance providers should make consumers aware of the scope of their cover and any exemptions, with information "on firms' websites in a clear, concise way".
 The FCA has provided specific information for consumers and expectations of firms.
 Further, the FCA published a 'Dear CEO' letter on 15 April 2020, to insurance firms reminding them of the essential service they provide to customers and the need for clear, accurate and timely information being provided.
 It encouraged firms to assess and settle claims quickly, including part payment of a claim, and reminded firms of the option to use the Financial Ombudsman Service (FOS) for faster decisions in some cases.
 On 29 June 2020, the FCA provided further guidance on handling consumer claims and refund requests.
 Insurers must treat customers fairly and take into account that this a stressful time for customers.
 The FCA has stated that regulated firms can agree a convention to work together to settle claims efficiently without having a negative impact on consumers.
 Further, on 31 July 2020, the FCA published a consultation aimed at credit and debit card firms and insurance providers, with guidance on handling cancellations and refunds enquires and claims from consumers.
 The FCA requests all comments by 13 August 2020.
 On 4 September 2020, the FCA published a 'Dear CEO' letter addresses to personal and commercial insurance intermediaries.
 The FCA re-emphasised the key messages in a statement updated on 17 April 2020, namely that firms should have sound management of their financial resources and plan ahead including maintaining up-to-date wind-down plans.
 As many of the key harms that the FCA has seen in this sector are directly linked to poor governance and controls, the FCA will prioritise supervisory work against: (i) ineffective governance; (ii) incentive arrangements that do not support a positive conduct culture; and (iii) business models which provide poor control over sales and renewals and conflicts of interest including through appointed representatives.

-- Non-damage business insurance – on 3 August 2020, the FCA published a statement on non-damage business insurance settlements and deductions in relation to government support.
-The FCA sets out the factors an insurer must consider when assessing the appropriateness of making deductions of the government support the policyholder received.
+- Non-damage business insurance – on 3 August 2020, the FCA published a statement on non-damage business insurance settlements and deductions in relation to Government support.
+The FCA sets out the factors an insurer must consider when assessing the appropriateness of making deductions of the Government support the policyholder received.
 It expects insurers to consider these on a case-by-case basis and deal with non-damage business insurance claims promptly and fairly.

 - Product value (insurance products) – the FCA published its final guidance on 3 June 2020 for insurers and insurance intermediaries to consider the value of their products.
 The guidance sets out the FCA's expectations of what firms should be doing to identify material issues with their product value which, due to COVID-19, provides little or no utility to customers and not just where claims are no longer possible, and their ability to deliver good customer outcomes where these need to be reassessed in light of coronavirus.
 The guidance comes into immediate effect and firms have until 3 December 2020 to review their product lines.
 On 30 October 2020, the FCA published a statement reminding insurance firms to conduct the review by the due date.

 - Insurance and premium finance firms – on 14 May 2020, the FCA published its guidance for insurance and premium finance firms in dealing with customers in temporary financial difficulty.
 Firms should re-assess the risk profile of the consumer, consider if there are better suited alternative products that can be offered, work with the consumer to avoid the need for cancellation of necessary cover and waive associated fees including cancellation fees.
 The measures come into force on 18 May 2020.
 On 11 August 2020, the FCA announced its extension of these temporary measures and published the updated guidance which made some changes, based on market feedback, to the initial measures to clarify its expectations when firms are required to send information to customers under the Consumer Credit Act 1974.
 Firms should continue to consider what options they can offer customers including premium reductions, offering an alternative product, waiving fees and payment deferrals.
 The FCA also published the COVID-19 Premium Finance (No 2) Instrument 2020 (FCA 2020/39) on 6 August 2020, amending rules in the Consumer Credit sourcebook (CONC) to give effect to the updated guidance.